oracle-livelabs/converged/microservices-ords-security/apigw/apigw.md

     </copy>
     ```

-* for next task, stress test, save in an environment variable the ACCESS_TOKEN:
+* for the next task, the stress test, save in an environment variable the ACCESS_TOKEN:

     ```bash
     <copy>